snap-one/docs-driverworks/README.md

 This area is focused on the delivery of documentation, code samples and some utlities which will help facilitate the deveopment of a DriverWorks driver.
 However, this is one piece of a larger driver deveopment platform.
 Not included in this area are:

-- SDDP Documentation and sample code
+- _SDDP Documentation and Sample Code_

+Provides automatic device discovery and device pairing with the Conrol4 O.S.

-- Composer Pro (Control4’s Installation software)
+- _Composer Pro (Control4’s Installation software)_

+ A licensed version of Composer Pro running on a controller is required for driver modeling and testing.

-- Online Training
+- _Online Training_

-- Dealer Portal Access
+- _Dealer Portal Access_

-- Driver Certification
+- _Driver Certification_

+Offers a no-cost opportunity for your products to be formally tested in Control4’s certification lab.
+Once we certify your product drivers interoperate seamlessly with the Control4 platform, then we can collaborate with your company on numerous, benefitial marketing activities.

 The above components play an important role in ensuring that your driver has complete integration within the Control4 O.S.
+Use of them requires signing Cpntrol4's SDK License Agreement.
 Please see.....

 ## Getting Started